perdata/trope/README.md

 ```

 The following table shows the time (in microseconds) taken for each of
-the implementations for 100 random splice operations.
+the implementations for 100 random splice operations (on my machine).
 Trope performs
 at a relatively fixed cost without much dependency on the size of the
-array but this fixed cost only outweight the raw slice performance at
+array but this fixed cost only outweighs the raw slice performance at
-around 10k size.
+around 15k size.

 | String Size | 5k | 10k | 100k | 1M |